groq/mlagility/examples/cli/readme.md

 pytorch_outputs: tensor([-0.1675,  0.1548, -0.1627,  0.0067,  0.3353], grad_fn=<AddBackward0>)

 Woohoo!
 The 'benchmark' command is complete.
-Use the 'report' command to get a .csv file that summarizes results across all builds in the cache.
 ```

 You can see on the `Status:` line that the `pytorch_model` was benchmarked on a `Intel(R) Xeon(R) CPU @ 2.20GHz` x86 device and that the mean latency and throughput are both reported.